FREE SHIPPING on purchases over 1,500 CZK 📦

 Why is diagnosis problematic?

-Support and treatment options for PMDD
+Options for support and treatment for PMDD

 • regular exercise

-• balanced diet
+• a balanced diet

-• vitamin and mineral supplements , especially B vitamins, magnesium, calcium, or vitamin D
+• vitamin and mineral supplements, especially B vitamins, magnesium, calcium, or vitamin D

 • relaxation techniques and stress reduction

-• limiting alcohol, caffeine, and nicotine
+• reducing alcohol, caffeine, and nicotine

-• maintaining sleep hygiene
+• practicing sleep hygiene

-What else can you read on the Femspace blog?
+What else to read on the Femspace blog?

-Don't forget to follow us on Instagram so you're always the first to know about all the news on the Femspace blog or the Femvie e-shop !
+Don't forget to follow us on Instagram to be the first to know about all the news on the Femspace blog or the Femvie e-shop!

 With love

-Femvie team
+Femvie Team

 Produkty v tomto článku